No. PLY/13833, HMS President III, Royal Marines

 Plymouth Naval Memorial, Devon, England (Panel 43 Column 1)

 Stevenson family grave headstone in Holywood Cemetery, Co.
 Down

-Marine Samuel Clydesdale (No. PLY/13833) died as a result of enemy action on 2 December 1940 and he is commemorated on the Stevenson family grave headstone in Holywood Cemetery, Co.
+Marine Samuel Clydesdale (No. PLY/13833) died as the result of enemy action on 2 December 1940, and he is commemorated on the Stevenson family grave headstone in Holywood Cemetery, Co.
 Down:

 In loving memory of

 Sarah Clydesdale died 11 January 1937

 Samuel Clydesdale, Royal Marines lost at sea December 1940